OlivierLD/raspberry-coffee/Processing/README.md

 # Processing.org

-[Processing](http://processing.org) is a framework that considerably simplifies Java development.
+[Processing](http://processing.org) is a framework that considerably simplifies Java development, and provides amazing graphical features.

 > See how to install it on the Raspberry Pi [here](https://www.raspberrypi.org/blog/now-available-for-download-processing/).